Quantum-limited thermometry of a Fermi gas with a charged spin particle: System

 where $V^{(s)}_\mathrm{reg}$ relies on the ion internal state via the short-range physics we discussed earlier, namely by tuning the atom-ion scattering length with different choices of the parameters $b,\,c$.
 Moreover, we note that $[\hat{H}_\mathrm{P},\hat{H}_\mathrm{I}]=0$.

 The ion spin dynamics can be described by a single time-dependent function, as we show in some detail in appendix~\ref{sec:Calculations}.
 Specifically, the ion Bloch vector $\mathbf{v}$, whose density matrix is $\hat{\rho}_\mathrm{P}=\frac{1}{2}(\mathbb{I}+\mathbf{v}\cdot\hat{\boldsymbol{\sigma}})$, is given by~\footnote{Here, we implicitly assume that the ion internal state lies in the equatorial plane as shown in Fig.~\ref{fig:protocol} (see protocol in Sec.~\ref{sec:Thermometry}).
-Specifically, we imagine that the impurity is initially neutral and prepared in the internal state $\ket{0}$ such that it does not interact with the gas as in Ref.~\cite{Goold_PRL20}.
-Then, with a two-photon process, as the one utilized in Ref.~\cite{pfau2018}, the ion is created and instantaneously (with respect to the system dynamics) its internal state is brought in the equatorial plane of the Bloch sphere and interactions with the gas take place upon the ion internal state.
-Finally, let us note that the populations of the eigenstates of $\hat\sigma_x$ are conserved as a consequence of $[\hat{H}_\mathrm{P},\hat{H}_\mathrm{I}]=0$.}
+Let us also note that the populations of the eigenstates of $\hat\sigma_x$ are conserved as a consequence of $[\hat{H}_\mathrm{P},\hat{H}_\mathrm{I}]=0$.}

 where the so-called time-dependent decoherence function is defined as

 with $\hat{H}_s=\bra{s}\hat{H}_\mathrm{B}+\hat{H}_\mathrm{I}\ket{s}$, $s=0,1$, $\hat{\rho}_\mathrm{B}(T)$ the thermal state at temperature $T$ of the bath, and $\hat{\boldsymbol{\sigma}}=(\hat{\sigma}_x,\hat{\sigma}_y,\hat{\sigma}_z)$ the vector of Pauli matrices.
 We note that since the $z$-component of the Bloch vector is zero [see Eq.~\eqref{eq:blochvec}], the populations of the states $\ket{0}$ and $\ket{1}$ are conserved in time and equal to 1/2, while the coherences evolve accordingly to Eq.~\eqref{eq:decoherence} (pure dephasing).
 Notwithstanding, when $\pi/2$-pulses are applied to ion internal state prior and after the impurity and the bath interact, as we shall discuss in the interferometric protocol of Sec.~\ref{sec:Thermometry}, $v_z(t)$ relies on $\nu(t)$.